Class Descriptions

 This has 4 levels - Foundation, Bronze, Silver and Gold.

 This is a nationally recognised assessment by DogsNZ and is entered into a National Database.
-The requirement to enter the above CGC classes is passing Domestic Dog 102.
+The requirement to enter the above CGC classes is passing Domestic Dog 102 or equivalent*.

 The purpose of the CGC programme is to ensure that our favourite companion, the dog, can be a respected member of the community because it is trained to behave with good manners in the home, in public and in the presence of other dogs.